Wizard of Oz costumes & their influence on clothing styles

 For modern adaptation of this headgear, Adrian suggests hats of velvet and flowers of feathers in rich contrast to wooden beads.
 The laced bodices, the aprons and the insert bandings of their costumes are likewise inspiration for design.

-5. On “One of the Five Fiddlers,” those makers of merriment, Adrian adds an amusing conception of a hat in a skull cap with contrasting silk tassels held upright on a stalk.
+5. On “One of the Five Fiddlers,” those makers of merriment, Adrian adds an amusing conception of a hat in a skull cap with contrasting silk tassels held upright on a stalk for these Wizard of Oz costumes.
 Here he emphasizes the use of tassels as decoration.
 Tassels are a favored medium with Adrian for detail trim and he also uses them in place of buttons.
 Again, Adrian stresses collar interest.

 7. “The Minister” stands sedate and profound to let you view his magnificent, appliqued, three-tiered cape with a semi-oriental flavor.
 The curved, stand-up collar is fastened with a cord and huge buttons.
 The long gauntlet gloves have a panel of embroidery; the hammered silver bracelet holds a shaded brush in place of a jewel.
 Stiff embroidered bands that are shaped in the same mold as the bracelet and rise to extreme height enhance the inverted bowl hat.
 The silhouette of the cape and the detail of the bracelet, gloves and hat will create high style interest.